VivianMonzon/ANNOgesic/docs/source/subcommands.rst

       --modify_transcript {merge_overlap,extend_3end,extend_5end,within_extend_ends,none} [{merge_overlap,extend_3end,extend_5end,within_extend_ends,none} ...], -mt {merge_overlap,extend_3end,extend_5end,within_extend_ends,none} [{merge_overlap,extend_3end,extend_5end,within_extend_ends,none} ...]
                             If --annotation_files is provided, the post-
                             modification of transcript based on genome annotations can be assigned.
-There are five opetions.
+There are five options.
 1.
                             "merge_overlap": if multiple transcripts overlap with
                             the same gene, they will be merged as one complete transcript.
 2. "extend_3end": if a transcript starts